brandonmb/puppet-gnome/README.md

 ## Limitations

-This has only been tested with Ubuntu 16.04 and with the gnome-ubuntu-desktop package.
+This has only been tested with Ubuntu 16.04 and with the ubuntu-gnome-desktop package.
 If this works with another release PLEASE update the documentation and create a pull request.